Sacred Art and The Theology of the Body, Part One, Caravaggio

 The cross without a body has become a symbol.
 There is nobody, no body.
 The removal of the body from the cross was Reformation Iconoclasm’s first step in progressing toward an abstract art and the ability to fashion a purely personal religion.
 The cross without a body is a symbol, and as such, one is allowed to make up one’s own meaning.
 The en-fleshed story was discarded.

-I did not know what Protestants in general thought about the difference of the cross without a body as apposed to the cross with a body until a friend sent my article The Raising of Lazarus, about the Caravaggio painting, to his scholar colleagues in
+I did not know what Protestants in general thought about the difference of the cross without a body as apposed to the cross with a body until a friend sent my article The Raising of Lazarus, about the Caravaggio painting, to his scholar colleagues in England.
+They explained, “We are on to the Resurrection while you Catholics are stuck on the crucifixion.”
+They had become interested in the Church since the successful visit of Pope Benedict XVI to England.
+The difference is that, Catholics, as professed in their creed, believe in a resurrection of the body.

 When Cartesian dualism set the intellectual ground to be comfortable subduing and mastering nature and bodies, art took a path to follow the mind newly loosed, free to follow the its own whims, which led to Abstract Art and finally to Conceptual Art, art that is just an idea.

-Caravaggio’s principle biographer, Helen Langdon describes the importance of pilgrimage in his time in reference to his painting in the
+Caravaggio’s principle biographer, Helen Langdon describes the importance of pilgrimage in his time in reference to his painting in the church of Sant‘ Agostino in Rome of The Madonna of Loreto or The Madonna of the Pilgrims.

-Madonna de Loreto, Caravaggio, San Augustino,
+Madonna de Loreto, Caravaggio, San Augustino, Rome, 1604

 “In these fervent years the medieval passion for pilgrimage flourished.
 Luther had railed, “Let every man stay at home in his own parish; there he will find more than all the shrines even if they are all rolled into one.”